-Reporting and Self- Assessment Requirements High-level Summary of Bank's Response Reference(s)/ Link(s) to Bank's Full Response/ Relevant Information y to be consistent with and contribute to individuals' needs and society's goa the Paris Climate Agreement and relevant national and regional frameworks. ls, as expressed in the 1.1 High-level description of your bank's business model CIMB Group is a leading ASEAN universal bank headquartered in Kuala Lumpur, Malaysia, and offers consumer banking, commercial banking, investment banking, Islamic banking and wealth management products and services.
+We will align our business strategy to be consistent with and contribute to individuals' needs and society's goals, as expressed in the Sustainable Development Goals, the Paris Climate Agreement and relevant national and regional frameworks.

+High-level description of your bank's business model CIMB Group is a leading ASEAN universal bank headquartered in Kuala Lumpur, Malaysia, and offers consumer banking, commercial banking, investment banking, Islamic banking and wealth management products and services.
 It is the second largest banking group in Malaysia and fifth largest by assets in ASEAN and, as at the end of 2020, had around 34,000 employees and more than 16 million retail and institutional customers from 15 countries including Malaysia, Indonesia, Thailand, Singapore, Cambodia, Laos, Brunei, Vietnam, Myanmar, the Philippines, China & Hong Kong, the United Kingdom, India, Korea, as well as the United States of America.
 The Group has a market capitalisation of USD10.8 billion/RM43.5 billion with total assets of RM602.4 billion as at 31 December 2020.

-CIMB at a Glance, Pages 3-7 1.2 Strategic Alignment to Society's Goals CIMB Group's purpose is to advance customers and society.
+CIMB at a Glance, Pages 3-7

+1.2 Strategic Alignment to Society's Goals

+CIMB Group's purpose is to advance customers and society.
 This is embodied in our organisation's purpose statement, the Forward23+ strategy and our sustainability strategy and framework.
 Our sustainability philosophy is described in five key principles.

-Sustainability - A Way of Business, Page 7; Our Philosophy and Roadmap, Pages 16-17 We have identified eight highly material issues and a further five important topics based on our stakeholder engagements and our ability to impact.
-Our Stakeholders and Material Matters, Pages 18-20 Our sustainability efforts are aligned with seven prioritised SDGs.
+Sustainability - A Way of Business, Page 7; Our Philosophy and Roadmap, Pages 16-17

+We have identified eight highly material issues and a further five important topics based on our stakeholder engagements and our ability to impact.

+Our Stakeholders and Material Matters, Pages 18-20

+Our sustainability efforts are aligned with seven prioritised SDGs.
 We collaborate with peers and are committed to global initiatives, including the United Nations Environment Programme Finance Initiative (UNEP FI) Principles for Responsible Banking (PRB), and are a signatory to the Collective Commitment to Climate Action (CCCA).
 We have set a target to reduce our Scope 1 and 2 emissions intensity in line with Nationally Determined Contributions (NDCs), and recently made a commitment to exit the coal sector by 2040, in line with the 1.5 degrees scenario.

 Alignment to Global Goals and Industry Initiatives, Pages 24-25